 In this guide, I share everything you should know before traveling to Italy.

 Believe it or not, it was quite a difficult task because coming from Italy, I take many things for granted, but I tried to e as thorough as possible.

-But I think I did a good job and here I am offering a few practical tips on how to handle certain situations on how not to miss a few important Italian MUST-DO and MUST-NOT.
+But I think I did a good job and here I am offering a few practical tips on how to handle certain situations on how not to miss a few important Italian MUST-DO and MUST-NOT do in Italy.